-Making regular additional payments on the principal balance will yield big savings.
-Borrowers make this happen in a few ways.
-For many people,Perhaps the easiest way to keep track is by making 1 additional payment a year.
-If you can't pay an extra whole payment in one month, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
-Another very popular option is to pay a half payment every other week.
-The effect here is that you will make one additional monthly payment each year.
-Each of these options yields slightly different results, but they will all significantly shorten the duration of your mortgage and lower the total interest paid over the duration of the loan.
+Making consistent extra payments toward your principal will provide singificant returns.
+You can pay extra on principal by employing various techniques.
+For many people,Perhaps the easiest way to organize this process is to make one additional mortgage payment per year.
+But many people will not be able to afford this huge additional payment, so splitting an additional payment into 12 additional monthly payments is a great option too.
+Another option is to pay a half payment every other week.
+The effect here is that you make one extra monthly payment each year.
+Each option yields slightly different results, but each will significantly reduce the length of your mortgage and lower the total interest paid over the life of the loan.

 It may not be possible for you to pay extra every month or even every year.
-Keep in mind that almost all mortgages will allow you to make additional payments to your principal at any point during repayment.
-Any time you come into extra cash, consider using this provision to make a one-time additional payment on mortgage principal.
-For example: several years after moving into your home, you get a larger than expected tax refund,a very large inheritance, or a cash gift; , you could apply a portion of this money toward your mortgage loan principal, which would result in enormous savings and a shortened loan period.
-For most loans, even this modest amount, paid early enough in the mortgage, could offer big savings in interest and in the duration of the loan.
+But you should remember that most mortgage contracts allow you to make additional principal payments at any time.
+You can benefit from this provision to pay extra on your principal when you come into extra money.
+For example: five years after buying your home, you get a larger than expected tax refund,a very large legacy, or a non-taxable cash gift; , investing several thousand dollars into your home's principal can reduce the duration of your loan and save enormously on interest paid over the duration of the mortgage loan.
+Unless the mortgage loan is very large, even modest amounts applied early in the loan period can yield huge savings over the duration of the loan.

 Do you have a question regarding a mortgage program?